Forrest O'Connor

-Forrest O’Connor (b.
-April 1, 1988 in Nashville, Tennessee) is a Grammy Award-winning singer-songwriter, mandolinist, and guitarist.
-He is the son of violin virtuoso and composer Mark O'Connor and currently a member of the duo O'Connor Lee with his wife, Kate Lee.
-He has also been the co-lead singer and writer for the Americana band, O’Connor Band (now the Mark O'Connor Band), whose album, Coming Home, debuted at No. 1 on the Billboard Top Bluegrass Albums chart in August 2016.
+Forrest O'Connor (born April 1, 1988, in Nashville, Tennessee) is a Grammy Award-winning singer-songwriter, mandolinist, and guitarist.
+He is the son of violin virtuoso and composer Mark O'Connor and Suzanne MacKillop.
+He has also been the co-lead singer and writer for the Americana band, O'Connor Band (later called the Mark O'Connor Band), whose album, Coming Home, debuted at No. 1 on the Billboard Top Bluegrass Albums chart in August 2016.
 O'Connor has recorded with Paul Simon, Zac Brown, Clint Black, and Kenny Loggins, among others.

 Early life

-O’Connor grew up in Nashville, Tennessee.
+O'Connor grew up in Nashville, Tennessee.
 His father, Mark O'Connor, was a session musician throughout the 1980s and early 1990s and recorded with Johnny Cash, Bob Dylan, Jimmy Buffett, Hank Williams, Jr., Dolly Parton, and many others.
-In 2000, O'Connor moved to Missoula, Montana.
+In 2000, O'Connor moved to Missoula, Montana with his mother.
 Inspired by the progressive bluegrass band Nickel Creek's debut album, he started teaching himself how to play the mandolin.
 While a student at Hellgate High School (2002–06), he wrote for his local newspaper, The Missoulian, and placed second in the Newspaper Association of America's national journalism competition.
 He graduated in 2006 from Hellgate High School as his class Valedictorian.

-That fall, O’Connor enrolled at Harvard University.
+That fall, O'Connor enrolled at Harvard University.
 He began performing frequently on campus and around Boston in a folk duo with classmate Jim Shirey as well as in a bluegrass quartet called The Hay Brigade.
-Early appearances included a live spot on Public Radio International’s "The World" and a campus arts festival with Harvard's president, Drew Faust, and actor John Lithgow in attendance.
-O’Connor was inducted into Phi Beta Kappa and awarded a Thomas T. Hoopes Prize for his senior thesis on acoustic instrument design.
-He graduated summa cum laude with a B.A. in sociomusicology.
+Early appearances included a live spot on Public Radio International's "The World" and a campus arts festival with Harvard's president, Drew Faust, and actor John Lithgow in attendance.
+O'Connor was inducted into Phi Beta Kappa and awarded a Thomas T. Hoopes Prize for his senior thesis on acoustic instrument design.
+He graduated from Harvard summa cum laude with a B.A. in sociomusicology.